gentlespoon/SegFault/README.md

 # SegFault
 SegFault Project for UCR CS180 Software Engineering.
-Most developments of this project has been finished on Nov 22, 2017.
+Major development of this project has been finished on Nov 22, 2017.
 Some finishing touches and bug fixes will be made after Nov 22.

 Currently hosted at [http://sfault.net](http://sfault.net).